sekl/bolt-rssaggregator/readme.md

-RSS Aggregator
+Bolt RSS Aggregator
 =======================

+A RSS Aggregator extension for the [Bolt CMS](http://www.bolt.cm *Bolt CMS*).
 Shows feed items of external RSS feeds anywhere on your site.

 Instructions
 =======================